xuanhoa88/easel/readme.md

 * Native [Google Analytics](https://www.google.com/analytics/#?modal_active=none) integration.
 * Powered by [Laravel 5](https://laravel.com).

+## Supporting

+Canvas is an MIT-licensed open source project.
+Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/cnvs/canvas/blob/develop/backers.md).
+If you'd like to join them, check out [Canvas' Patreon campaign](https://www.patreon.com/canvas).

 ## Contributing

 Thank you for considering contributing to the the core framework of Canvas!
 The contribution guide can be found in the [Canvas documentation](https://cnvs.readme.io/docs/contributing).